—-This post was double-checked and freshened up in June 2018. Happy reading!—-

-I usually lean more towards science fiction than fantasy, but WOW, there are some amazing fantasy and magical webcomics.
+I usually lean more towards science fiction than fantasy, but WOW, there are some amazing fantasy and magical webcomics out there.
 The art!
 The stories!
 Reading webcomics on my tablet in the dark in bed when I should really be sleeping!
 (I know some of you do that too.)
 Here’s a first batch of my favorites – but let me know in comments if there’s something else I should check out.

 Agents of the Realm by Mildred Louis

 What it’s about: “Shortly after beginning their first year of college at Silvermount University, Five young women discover that they’ve each been chosen to help protect not just our world, but a newly discovered sister dimension as well.
 As they venture forward through their college years their lives start to take on forms of their own, providing them with new opportunities to learn just how much power they have over them.”

 Why I love it: Kick-ass magical girl series FTW!
 Every girl has her own personality (without being typecast as “the bitch” or “the snob”), her own story, her own look – and they’re not all the model / movie star kind of beautiful.
 The diverse cast looks like the real world.
 It’s fun, it’s dramatic, there’s action AND cute crushes, and the art is interesting.
-I wasn’t familiar with the magical girl genre before starting this, so don’t let unfamiliarity stop you.
 Go, now, read!